|

 ![]() |

-These web pages also show how some of the British artist Ian G Brennan's original wildlife woodcarvings, realistic bronze sculptures, coats of arms and crests are produced using stage photographs.
+These web pages also show how some of Ian's wildlife woodcarvings, realistic bronze sculptures, coats of arms and crests are produced using stage photographs.
 A selection of these wood carvings are also shown being carved directly from the tree to the completed polished or painted wood sculpture; how a flexible rubber mould can be made which will enable a wood carving to be accurately reproduce in wax and then cast in Bronze.

 Shown below are just a small sample of the many diverse wood carving and bronze sculpture by Ian G Brennan that can be found within these web page's